fconstancias/metabaRpipe/README.md

 /Users/xxx/miniconda3/envs/metabaRpipe/bin/R
 ```

-6. Start `R` from the terminal an install the required `R packages`:
+6. Start `R` from the terminal and install the required `R packages`:

 ```R
 R